Thelymitra hygrophila

-Thelymitra hygrophila, commonly known as the blue star sun orchid, is a species of orchid in the family Orchidaceae and is endemic to a small area of South Australia.
+Thelymitra hygrophila, commonly known as blue star sun orchid, is a species of orchid in the family Orchidaceae and is endemic to a small area of South Australia.
 It has a single erect, fleshy, channelled leaf and up to five pale blue to cornflower blue flowers which open on warm, humid days.
 Much of its formal habitat has been cleared and the species is now critically endangered.

 Description

 Thelymitra hygrophila is a tuberous, perennial herb with a single erect, fleshy, channelled, linear to lance-shaped leaf 100-300 mm long and 2-6 mm wide.
 Up to five pale blue to cornflower blue flowers, 15-20 mm wide are borne on a flowering stem 200-400 mm tall.
 The sepals and petals are 7-11 mm long and 3-8 mm wide.
 The column is pale blue, 5-7 mm long and 2-3 mm wide.
 The lobe on the top of the anther is sharply curved and dark brown to black with a yellow, deeply notched tip.
 The side lobes curve forwards and have dense tufts of white hairs on their ends.
 The flowers open on warm, humid days in October.